 I liked flirting with Abbie, telling her that she and I would go out when she was a little older if her sister didn’t mind.

-I remember being alone in the house with Jen on night, and all I could think to do was teach her to how to play Stairway to Heaven on the piano until two in the morning.
+I remember being alone in the house with Jen one night, and all I could think to do was teach her to how to play Stairway to Heaven on the piano until two in the morning.
 I thought I was being a gentleman; my mind rattled with her stories about her rapacious ex-boyfriend.
 If I could do it over, we’d play the piano naked.

 Though I coveted your daughters, I think I loved you the most, and I think you knew.
 I was flattered that we were able to talk about anything, that I could tell you I was a virgin and you could tell me that you really shouldn’t have worn white.
-I was somehow honored that I could drop and join in your afternoon get-togethers with the neighborhood women.
+I was somehow honored that I could drop by and join in your afternoon get-togethers with the neighborhood women.
 And grateful for your understanding when you found my friend Jeff and I parked in front of your house one night smelling of blackberry brandy and talking nonsense after Jen and I had broken up.

 I remember coming by after school one afternoon to ask you to stop taking my side in the break-up, and your smiling remark that we should be careful lest the neighbors start calling you Mrs. Robinson.